|

 Vehicle is

-fitted with a 125-mm smoothbore gun, completed with an autoloader.
+fitted with a 125 mm smoothbore gun, fitted with an autoloader.

 This gun is made in Croatia and is slightly improved comparing with

-of fire in 8 rounds per minute and fires three types of ammunition,
+of fire of 8 rounds per minute.
+It fires three types of ammunition,

-including AP-FSDS, HEAT and HE projectiles.
+including AP-FSDS, HEAT and HE rounds.
 Autoloader holds 22

-rounds, while the rest are stored in the combat compartment.
+rounds, while the rest of ammunition is stored in the combat compartment.

 Secondary